whisthq/whist/main-webserver/README.md

 #### 1. Retrieve Environment Variables

-First, ensure that the CLI tool `heroku` is installed and logged in.
+First, ensure that the CLI tool `heroku`, and then type `heroku login` to log in (if you're not already logged in).
 Next, use `retrieve_config.py`.
 It provides a `-h` help menu for understanding parameters.
 On Mac/Linux, run

 ```sh
 ./retrieve_config.py staging